 - Blogger – Definitely the next best thing to WordPress.

 - Tumblr – Half social network, half blog.
 Interesting, and very simple to use.

 Even though WordPress is bigger (and probably better) than those two, here are my reasons why you should still go with WordPress:

 WordPress, Tumblr, and Blogger all offer free blogs for anyone.
-Awesome, right?
-It’s perfect for those of us who aren’t super serious about blogging.

 1) You won’t be able to get your OWN domain name